kyma-project/serverless/docs/user/tutorials/01-80-log-into-private-packages-registry.md

 test-function   True         True      True      nodejs18   1         96s
 ```

->**CAUTION:** If you want to create a cluster-wide Secret, you must create it in the `kyma-system` Namespace and add the `serverless.kyma-project.io/config: credentials` label.
+>**CAUTION:** If you want to create a cluster-wide Secret, you must create it in the `kyma-system` namespace and add the `serverless.kyma-project.io/config: credentials` label.